The Top 6 Social Media Campaigns That Changed Advertising

 These Campaigns Dominated Social Media and Inspired an Industry

 It’s hard to believe that there was once a world without social media.
-In fact, it’s only really become a massive part of life in the last 5-6 years, and the advertising industry took its sweet time before really committing to social as part of the media mix.
+In fact, it’s only really become a massive part of life in the last decade, and the advertising industry took its sweet time before really committing to social as part of the media mix.
 Facebook has been around since 2004, Twitter came along two years later in 2006, and Instagram in 2010.
 But very few campaigns really embraced the power of social media in a way that changed the industry, and forced it to look to this important communication tool as a way to spread ideas, and reach consumers.
 Here are six that broke the mold.

 The Ice Bucket Challenge – The ALS Association

 The fact that this social media campaign needs no introduction speaks volumes about its incredible success.
-The chances are, you either did the Ice Bucket Challenge yourself, or you were nominated in a friend or family-member’s video.
+The chances are, you either did the Ice Bucket Challenge yourself, or you were nominated in a friend or family member's video.
 The idea was actually around for several years before the ALS Association adopted it, but it only became a viral sensation after Matt Lauer did the challenge on an episode of The Today Show in July 2014.

 The massive success of the campaign, which spread like wildfire over many social platforms, is due to the nomination of someone in the person’s video.
 In effect, people were not just watching, but being dared to actively participate for a good cause.
 Celebrities around the world made their own videos, and more than 2.4 million videos were shared to Facebook alone.
 An incredible success story resulting in huge donations to the ALS Association.